royderks/graphql-frontend-workshop/advanced/README.md

 Hook up the component `src/components/Login.js` to work with this mutation.
 Store the returned `token` in localStorage.

+> Bonus: Add a logout button to the `src/App.js` component.
+When the user clicks the button, the token should be removed from localStorage.

 <details>
 <summary>Show solution</summary>
 <p>